 In California, a police officer has two opportunities to request that a driver submit to a PAS test for suspicion of driving under the influence of alcohol (DUI).

 If you refuse to take a PAS test after being arrested, you will face additional, harsher penalties along with any DUI penalties.
-Some of the extra consequences can include increased jail time or a longer driver’s license suspension period.
+Some of the extra consequences can include a longer driver’s license suspension period.
 The exact penalties depend on if the offense is your first DUI or a subsequent DUI offense.
 The penalties are as follows:

 First time DUI offenses carry strict penalties, and first-time offenders are often unaware that they do not have the right to refuse the breathalyzer test after an arrest.
 If you agree to submit to a PAS test, you can expect to only face a few months of license suspension and three months of DUI school, and no jail time with some probation.
 However, if you refuse a test after an arrest, you may be looking at two days in jail, a full year of license suspension, and nine months of DUI school.